Host institution: GFZ (GeoForschungszentrum) Helmholtz Centre Potsdam

 |co-supervisors:||Georg Dresen (GFZ, D)|

-Application deadline: application closed Starting date: 1st July – 1st October, 2021
+Application deadline: Position remains open until filled.
+Starting date: 1st July – 1st October, 2021

 This PhD position is one of the 15 Early Stage Researcher (ESR) positions within the SPIN project.
 SPIN is an Innovative Training Network (ITN) funded by the European Commission under the Horizon 2020 Marie Sklodowska-Curie Action (MSCA).